 Sexual exploitation, including but not limited to, the development of or the attempt to develop a sexual relationship between a clergyperson, employee or volunteer and a person with whom he/she has a pastoral relationship, whether or not there is apparent consent from the individual.

-Pastoral Relationship as defined in the Clergy Code of Conduct,
+Pastoral Relationship as defined in the BCC Clergy Code of Conduct,

 A “pastoral relationship” is defined as a relationship between a clergy person, employee or volunteer and person receiving direct supervision, individual spiritual and/or pastoral counseling and providing confidential and/or privileged information to the clergy person, employee or volunteer.

-At times, a clergy person, employee, or pastoral leader may develop an appropriate sexual relationship within the context of PCG/ ministry, including the congregation in which a person is serving.
+At times, a clergy person, employee, or pastoral leader may develop an appropriate sexual relationship within the context of PCG/BCC ministry, including the congregation in which a person is serving.
 Such relationships are to be entered into with those which there is no direct supervision or individual spiritual counseling.
 Such relationships are to be entered into with extreme caution and a spirit of discernment.

 Four Things Your Board of Directors Must Do